gitnacho/NativeScript/tests/app/ui/web-view/web-view.md

 </Page>
 ```

-{%snippet web-view-loaded%}
+{% snippet web-view-loaded %}

->Note: to be able to use gestures in `WebView` component on Android, we should first disabled the zoom control.
+> **Note**: to be able to use gestures in `WebView` component on Android, we should first disabled the zoom control.
 To do that we could access the `android` property and with the help of  `setDisplayZoomControls` to set this controll to `false`.